-In my opinion 'Branded' a.k.a 'The Mad Cow' and 'Moscow 2017' is a movie that should not be watched as entertainment but rather studied for it’s highly educational content.
+In my opinion 'Branded' a.k.a 'The Mad Cow' and 'Moscow 2017' is a movie that should not be watched as entertainment but rather studied for its highly educational content.

 It was written and directed by two marketing executives (Jamie Bradshaw and Aleksandr Dulerayn) and the movie's dystopian imagery comes straight from their extensive experience in the field.
 It was made by a Russian production company and after watching it you will understand why a movie like 'Branded' would never see the light of day in Tinseltown.

-In a nutshell one could say that this is a movie about introducing the principles of capitalism to a newly established democracy, by using the insidious methods of marketing.
+In a nutshell, one could say that this is a movie about introducing the principles of capitalism to a newly established democracy, by using the insidious methods of marketing.
 That, however, would not do the movie justice because it has so much more.
-In 'Branded' corporate brands are portrayed as other dimensional entities that are creating people’s desire to consume, while simultaneously feeding off of them.
+In 'Branded' corporate brands are portrayed as other-dimensional entities that are creating people’s desire to consume, while simultaneously feeding off of them.
 Sound at all familiar?
 The fact that some of the other-dimensional entities are portrayed as reptilians will also have meaning to the esoterically and metaphysically well versed.

-Next to being an excellent study of the inner workings of advertising the movie gives a superb portrayal of how exceedingly easy it is for corporations and governments to manipulate and control the opinions and behavior of the masses (i.e. Social Engineering) by using all forms of mass media as their tools.
+Next to being an excellent study of the inner workings of advertising, the movie gives a superb portrayal of how exceedingly easy it is for corporations and governments to manipulate and control the opinions and behavior of the masses (i.e. Social Engineering) by using all forms of mass media as their tools.
 The similarities between this film and what is occurring in today’s society cannot be overstated.

-If nothing else 'Branded' will most likely inspire you to examine your own behavior and particular style of consuming and to ask yourself if your reasons to act or buy are mostly intrinsically motivated or induced by external forces.
+If nothing else, 'Branded' will most likely inspire you to examine your own behavior and particular style of consuming, and to ask yourself if your reasons to act or buy are mostly intrinsically motivated, or induced by external forces.